Metal-on-metal (MoM) hip joints

 What are they?

-Are there any concerns about a metal-on-metal hip joint affecting a pregnancy?
+Are there any risks of a metal-on-metal hip joint affecting a pregnancy?

-The available information does not suggest that pregnant women with MOM hip joints are at increased risk of having a baby with a birth defect, or other pregnancy problems.
-However, there is only a small amount of available information as MOM hip joints are rare in women of childbearing age.
-Because the majority of people with MOM joints have normal blood metal levels, there is no information on pregnancy outcomes specifically in women with high levels of cobalt or chromium.
+The small amount of available information does not suggest that pregnant women with metal-on-metal hip joints are more likely to have a baby with a birth defect, or other pregnancy problems.
+However, there is very little information about pregnancy outcomes specifically in women whose metal-on-metal hip has caused high blood levels of cobalt or chromium, so we do not know if this could be harmful.

 What if I have a metal-on-metal hip joint and want to get pregnant?